TRaSH-Guides/Guides/CONTRIBUTING.md

 ## Guidelines

 - Make sure you're editing the latest version.
-- If you propose changes make sure it doesn't break anything else in the Guides.
+- If you propose changes, make sure they don't break anything else in the guides.
-- Make sure that after the changes you don't get any [markdownlint](https://github.com/markdownlint/markdownlint/blob/master/docs/RULES.md) errors
+- Make sure that after the changes, you don't get any [markdownlint](https://github.com/markdownlint/markdownlint/blob/master/docs/RULES.md) errors
 - If the `metadata.json` and `metadata.schema.json` needs changes, announce it first in the Discord `#development` channel and ping `voidpointer` and `nitsua` so the 3rd party apps don't break :bangbang:

 ## Branch naming

-We're trying to be as consistent as possible for automation of the changelog.
+We're trying to be as consistent as possible to automate the changelog.

-- **feat/xxx** Commits, that adds a new feature
+- **feat/xxx** Commits, which adds a new feature
 - **fix/xxx** Commits, that fixes a bug/issue
 - **style/xxx** Commits, that do not affect the meaning (white-space, formatting, missing semi-colons, etc)
 - **chore/xxx** Miscellaneous commits (administrative / cleanup / backend)